Signed in as:

 filler@godaddy.com

-For puppies 10 weeks to 4 1/2 months at beginning of session.
+For puppies 12 weeks to 4 1/2 months at beginning of session.
 Puppies are socialized with people and each other.
 Puppies are introduced to basic obedience commands and get to play on puppy agility obstacles.
 Basic behavior issues such as house-training, chewing and barking are addressed.
+Puppies must have received their second immunization (parvo and distemper must both be included) two weeks before they can participate in a puppy class.

 Beginning - For dogs 6 months and older.
 Dogs are introduced to obedience commands such as Come, Sit, Down, Stay and Heel.
 The instructor is available to answer specific dog behavior questions and help you deal with problems such as barking, chewing and pulling on the leash.